 Grade The system used to classify cancer cells according to how different they are to normal breast cells and how quickly they are growing.

 HER2 (human epidermal growth factor receptor 2) A protein involved in the growth of cells.
-Around 15–20% of breast cancers have higher than normal levels of HER2 (known as HER2 positive) which stimulates the cancer to grow.
+Around 15–20 per cent of breast cancers have higher than normal levels of HER2 (known as HER2 positive) which helps the cancer to grow.